-Battle of the Works: Difference Between Millwork and Casework
+Battle of the Works: Millwork vs Casework

-Table of Contents
+Table of Contents:

 Architectural millwork detailing

-So, what is custom millwork?
+What is custom millwork?

 Talk about casework now!

-The main distinction between Casework and millwork is that casework is stock goods.
-Any ready to purchase shelving, cabinetry and storage furnishing is casework.
-Think IKEA!
-Casework pieces are not made to fit the needs of your space.
-They are manufactured with specific measurements and dimensions.
-Casework is mass-produced and this is why it is less expensive than custom millwork.
-Moreover, casework is partially, if not completely assembled cabinetry.
-Get in touch with our experts to know more about MillworkE-mail: email@example.com
+If you install casework and expect it to gel in with your room layout, then you’re mistaken.
+Casework pieces are not made to fit your space.
+They are manufactured with pre-defined measurements and dimensions.
+Casework is mass-produced and hence less expensive than custom millwork.
+Moreover, casework is partially, if not completely, assembled cabinetry.

-Millwork is custom made.
+Millwork is custom-made.

-So, how do you budget custom millwork?
+How do you budget custom millwork?

-But, which is better – Millwork or Casework?
+But which is better – Millwork or Casework?

 Custom millwork will give you: